 "Who gives a shite why?
 I don't care who these people were, or what they're about.
 Nobody messes with me plants!
 We've got to get them!"

 If he'd taken a moment longer to think, Seamus might have given a more precise order.
-As it was, Zorbar grabbed him, and in a second they were both on top of the wall.
+Before he could rethink it, Zorbar grabbed him.
+In a second they were both on top of the wall.
 Seamus' curses and orders were drowned into inaudibility by the Zorbar's bloodcurdling scream, and the next he knew he was in freefall.

 Had he been dropped?
 No, he was still in Zorbar's hand, swinging back and forth like an enraged pendulum as Zorbar charged the silver men.